aryanmid123/c-sorting-algorithms/README.md

 ### <a name="big-o"></a> Big O

 Big O notation measures the relative time an algorithm takes to run given the worst case.
-In our sorting algorithms example, the worst case depends on the algorithm.
-It is whatever case would cause the algorithm to take the longest time to complete.

-only cares about the big picture.
-Generally we only care about the rough running time.
+Big O only cares about the big picture.
+Generally we only care about the rough running time,m so constant actions aren't included in the calculation.

 Here's a table to use as a reference when looking through the algorithms in this project: